-- Businesses must require any individual 5 years of age and older to show proof that they are fully-vaccinated against COVID-19 with an approved vaccine in order to enter the establishment. - Businesses must require Patrons age 16 and older to show identification (including but not limited to driver's license, passport, government ID, work or school ID) with information that corresponds to the vaccination proof. - Businesses must post signage advising patrons of this vaccine requirement.
+- Businesses must require any individual 5 years of age and older to show proof that they are fully-vaccinated against COVID-19 with an approved vaccine in order to enter the establishment, or if food or drink service and consumption of the same is limited to a portion of the establishment, businesses must require individuals 5 years or age or older to show proof of vaccination to enter that portion of the establishment. - Businesses must require Patrons age 16 and older to show identification (including but not limited to driver's license, passport, government ID, work or school ID) with information that corresponds to the vaccination proof. - Businesses must post signage advising patrons of this vaccine requirement.
 Such signage must be posted at all entrances to the premises as well as prominently posted in an area visible to patrons and staff within the establishment.

-- Businesses may, in the interests of efficiency, allow patrons to provide the required vaccination proof prior to entry, either directly to the business itself or through an intermediary such as an event planner. - Employees must be vaccinated or must weekly show proof of a negative COVID-19 test. - Businesses must develop a written protocol providing details for how they will enforce this Order.
+- Businesses may, in the interests of efficiency, allow patrons to provide the required vaccination proof prior to entry, either directly to the business itself or through an intermediary such as an event planner. - Employees must be vaccinated or must weekly show proof of a negative COVID-19 test. - Businesses must develop a written protocol providing details for how they will enforce this Order. - Any individual who attains 5 years of age on or after the effective date of this Order shall be entitled to a grace period of 6 weeks, to allow time for the individual to become fully vaccinated.